 What Are Safe Alternatives?

 Now that you’ve read about raw hides, what can you give your dogs that are safe?
 Well, lots of things!
-Dogs want to chew, that’s it, they simply want to chew and they don’t really care if it’s your shoes, furniture or that new toy you bought them that is rubber.
-All dogs naturally want to chew on something, so I look for things like bully sticks, or Kong toys (those have stood the test of time) or something that peaks their interest other than my bathroom vinyl floor.
+Dogs need to chew, that’s it.
+They simply want to chew and they don’t really care if it’s your shoes, furniture or that new toy you bought them that is rubber.
+All dogs naturally want to chew on something, so I look for things like bully sticks, or Kong toys.
+Something that peaks their interest other than my bathroom vinyl floor.
 Yes – Atlas chewed that up one day when apparently I didn’t have enough toys for her to chew.

 You might be asking, “What is a bully stick?”
 Well, it’s basically muscle tissue for most of them.
-Just like we like beef jerky, bully sticks are usually made with muscle tissue and go through a hardening, drying out process that enables dogs to safely chew them up and digest them.
-They come in a variety of styles and flavors, but I usually stick with the braided stick and my dog, Atlas, loves them.
+Just like we like beef jerky.
+Bully sticks are usually made with muscle tissue and go through a hardening, drying out process that enables dogs to safely chew them up and digest them.
+They come in a variety of styles and flavors.
+I usually stick with the braided stick and my dog, Atlas, loves them.

 Hopefully after reading this article, you now know more about what is bad versus good.
 Just because a treat is sold at a pet store, doesn’t always make it good for your pet.
-Stores are like any other store, they are there to make profits and they will sell anything that has been made for pets, regardless of whether it’s good or bad.
-It’s like the grocery store for us, all the bad stuff is put up front on purpose – bad stuff makes the most money!
+Stores are like any other store, they’re there to make profits and they will sell anything that has been made for pets, regardless of whether it’s good or bad.
+It’s like the grocery store for us.
+All the bad stuff is put up front on purpose – bad stuff makes the most money!